Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 18 history

 In January 2007, former Brewco Motorsports development driver and ARCA standout Brad Coleman signed to drive the No. 18 car for 17 of the 35 races, with Carino's Italian Grill sponsoring his efforts.
-Kevin Conway was signed for eight races beginning at Bristol in March with Z-Line Designs sponsoring, while Tony Stewart and development driver Aric Almirola filled out the schedule with Goody's Headache Powder and ConAgra Foods sponsorships.
+Kevin Conway was signed for eight races beginning at Bristol in March with Z-Line Designs sponsoring, while Tony Stewart and development driver Aric Almirola filled out the schedule with Goody's Powder and Conagra Brands sponsorships.
 Almirola put the car on the pole at the season opener at Daytona, and had a best finish of 4th at Charlotte.
 Coleman earned his first career Busch Series pole at Talladega, and had three Top 5s and five Top 10s.
 Without sponsorship for a full-time ride with JGR, Coleman returned to the renamed Baker Curb Racing following the season and signed a development contract with Hall of Fame Racing.